Coneriys/apache4/docs/content/reference/routing-configuration/http/tls/tls-options.md

 ### Client Authentication (mTLS)

-Traefik supports mutual authentication, through the `clientAuth` section.
+apache4 supports mutual authentication, through the `clientAuth` section.

 For authentication policies that require verification of the client certificate, the certificate authority for the certificates should be set in `clientAuth.caFiles`.